CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/Adaptive-Routing-Set-and-Unset-Commands copy.md

 ## nv set router adaptive-routing

-Configures adaptive routing globally on the switch.
+Provides commands to configure adaptive routing globally on the switch.
 Adaptive routing is a load balancing mechanism that improves network utilization by selecting routes dynamically based on the immediate network state, such as switch queue length and port utilization.

-### Version History

-Introduced in Cumulus Linux 5.1.0

 - - -